BernhardPosselt/presentations/slides/selenium.md

 ---

-# Using Drag and Drop
+# API: Using Drag and Drop

 ```ts
 const from = element(by.css('.draggable'));